St. Patrick’s Day door decoration

 Doors can be so boring, and Jo and I love to decorate them for the holidays.
 Often that’s with something as simple as a wreath, but sometimes it’s much more.
 For St. Patrick’s Day, I thought I’d come up with an outlandish way to decorate the door with one of my favorite symbols of the holiday — a rainbow with a pot of gold.
 Doesn’t that sound fun?

 Attach one piece of ribbon to your door from top to bottom, at an angle.
-I found that masking tape worked quite well for attaching the ribbon, but you could also use thumbtacks or even some Command Adhesive (love that stuff!)
+I found that masking tape worked quite well for attaching the ribbon, but you could also use thumbtacks or even some Command Adhesive.
 Then just keep adding more colors until you have a complete rainbow.

 Wow, that only took about 5 minutes, and what impact!